isaacthebest53-dev/NaturalSelection/README.md

 # Natural Selection Simulation

-##IT IS HIGHLY RECOMMENDED TO USE BLANK IS
+## IT IS HIGHLY RECOMMENDED TO USE https://isaacthebest53-dev.github.io/NaturalSelection/ instead of running locally

 ## Running the Simulation Locally